Transitions

 1. current resume; and

-2. .pdf of the candidate’s current Office of Transition Ministries Portfolio (or ELCA Rostered Minister profile) including answers to all of the narrative questions.
+2. .pdf of the candidate’s current Vocation Hub OR OTM Portfolio (or ELCA Rostered Minister profile) including answers to all of the requested narrative questions.

 It is very helpful (though not required) if all three documents can be sent as attachments to a single email.
 The Canon does an initial screening of all candidates prior to forwarding applications to the Search Committee.